vapolia/MauiGestures/README.md

  * `IsPanImmediate` Set to true to receive the PanCommand or PanPointCommand event on touch down, instead of after a minimum move distance.
 Default to `false`.

+## Using Command Parameters

+Important note:
+You can not set a binding in the main command's parameter.
+Even if it is accepted and no error is displayed, the resulting parameter will always be null.
+That's a maui limiation.
+Instead, you should use the MauiGesture's `CommandParameter` attached property:

 If you define the `CommandParameter` property, some gestures will callback the command with this parameter's value.
 Example: